mihir-shah99/VulnDroid/README.md

 # VulnDroid - The Vulnerable Android App
-    **VulnDroid** is a *Vulnerable Android App* designed in a CTF challenge style, it focuses on learning the exploitation of Android vulnerabilities pertaining to Local Storage, i.e. In-The-App malpractices by the developers.
+    <p>VulnDroid is a Vulnerable Android App designed in a CTF challenge style, it focuses on learning the exploitation of Android
+    vulnerabilities pertaining to Local Storage, i.e. In-The-App malpractices by the developers.
 This playground has a total of Eight levels- with more to come.
 The attacker will have knowledge of the victim and will send a crafted payload, to read the flag and enter it within the app, on entering the correct flag, the user is greeted with a Congratulations page.
-    The attacker only completes the challenge on successful validation of the flag.
+    The attacker only completes the challenge on successful validation of the flag.</p>

 # Levels in the App
     1. Hardocding Details